analshahrani/assignment-1/DFDDictionary.md

 •	Policy Info: It is the policy information related to the project request sent by a corporate manager.

-## Data Stores:

-•	SW Package Licence and vulnerability policy database: Data store that holds the company's policy information.

-•	OSS Package Datastore: It is a Datastore that holds the results of licence information of OSS components in an SW package.

 ## Processes: